Internalist vs. Externalist Conceptions of Epistemic Justification

 Actual Access KI:

-Whenever one knows some proposition p, then one is also aware of one's knowledge basis for p.
+One knows some proposition p only if one is also aware of one's knowledge basis for p.

-Whenever one knows some proposition p, then one can become aware by reflection of one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection of one's knowledge basis for p.

 Here we assume that the awareness spoken of in Actual Access knowledge internalism is the direct sort that Prichard had in mind.
 It is an awareness that is not brought about by any calculation or reasoning.

-Whenever one knows some proposition p, then one can become aware by reflection of what is in fact one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection of what is in fact one's knowledge basis for p.

-Whenever one knows some proposition p, then one can become aware by reflection that some item is one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection that some item is one's knowledge basis for p.

 The two definitions as presently stated may be thought of as complete knowledge basis versions of knowledge internalism, for they both demand a form of accessibility to all of one's knowledge basis for any given piece of knowledge.
 There are, however, a great many cases where one has a multiplicity of knowledge bases for an item of knowledge.
 For instance, if one comes to know that p as a result of a lengthy piece of reasoning, as in the construction of a mathematical proof with many steps, then one has many knowledge bases standing behind one's knowledge that p.
 Or we can think of perceptual cases where one comes to have knowledge based upon a complex assortment of perceptual cues, all of which count as knowledge bases, but only some of which are accessible by reflection.
 It would be much too stringent a requirement to insist that a person must be capable of becoming aware by reflection of all of her knowledge bases, for every piece of knowledge she then possesses.
 If that were a requirement, then probably neither weak nor strong AKI would have any plausibility at all.
 Hence, the two definitions require some amendment, which we can easily provide.

-Whenever one knows some proposition p, then one can become aware by reflection of what is in fact some essential part of one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection of what is in fact some essential part of one's knowledge basis for p.

-Whenever one knows some proposition p, then one can become aware by reflection that some item k is some essential part of one's knowledge basis for p.
+One knows some proposition p only if one can become aware by reflection that some item k is some essential part of one's knowledge basis for p.

 We may think of these two definitions of knowledge internalism as partial knowledge basis accounts, for each requires only some form of accessibility to some element or elements of one's knowledge basis.
 We will confine attention to these two partial knowledge basis accounts.